lis05/MoLa/idea/MoLa.md

 Creates a new type under the given name.
 The type object contains the information about what fields and methods it has.

-Signals a NameAlreadyTakenError if an accessible object with the given name already exists, or a InvalidMemberNameError, if there are duplicate field/method names.
+Signals a NameCollisionError if an accessible object with the given name already exists, or a DuplicateNameError, if there are duplicate field/method names.

 #### `CREATE_METHOD identifier mode_1 arg_1 ... mode_n arg_n`
 - `identifier` is the name of the function.